Advice from Departments

 What majors/minors/concentrations can students pursue in your department/program?

-We offer a major and a minor in Geology.
+We offer a major and a minor in Geology (soon to be Earth Sciences).

 What course(s) should a student plan to take in their first year if they intend to major/minor in your department/program?

-- Students who take introductory geology in the fall should take either GE 228 or GE 262 in the spring.
+- Students who take an introductory Earth Sciences course in the fall and wish to continue the subject should take either GE228 or GE262 in the spring.

 What course(s), if any, does your department/program offer that would fulfill a distribution and/or diversity requirement?

-GE 123, 125, 127, and 129 fulfill the Natura; Sciences with a lab requirement.
-Two courses are offered each semester.
-These courses are in high demand, so we encourage students to enroll during their first year when priority is given to first-year students.
+GE123, 125, 128, and 129 fulfill the Natural Sciences with a lab (N-L) requirement.
+Two or three of these courses are offered each semester.
+Most of the seats are reserved for first-year students, therefore there is limited space for sophomores and above.
+So, we encourage students to enroll during their first year.

 What else would be helpful for first-year students to know?